ajinkyakhadilkar/ring-election-socket-programming/README.md

 # ring-election-socket-programming
 Implementation of the ring coordinator election algorithm using socket programming

 Each server represents a process.
-Each process first sends a handshake signal to the next process and reads its filure flag.
+Each process first sends a handshake signal to the next process and reads its 'failure flag'.
 If the next process is a failure, the current process starts the election procedure.